IsibisiCoder/scraper-chyoa/README.md

 The following values must be adjusted:
 Value|Example|Meaning
 --|--|--
-folder|c:/story|This is the main folder where all stories are stored.
+folder|story|This is the main folder where all stories are stored.
 For each story, another folder with the name of the story is created in this folder. imagefolder|image|All images are stored in this subfolder.
-There is a subfolder `image` for each story.
-It is possible to change the name, but this has not been tested. oneHtmlSite|false or true|Should one HTML page be created per chapter (`false`) or should all chapters be saved in a shared HTML page (`true`) htmlSiteOverride|false or true|If, when saving the HTML page, it is determined that this page already exists, this option determines whether the existing page is overwritten.
-This can be the case with recursively linked stories (but should not be).
-However, this is always the case when saving the map file and the start file of the story. recursionlimit|1500|The pages at chyoa are recursively structured, and in Python there is a default value for the recursion depth.
-The default value can be adjusted here if necessary. login|user/password|You can store your login information here. urls|...|List of URLs of the stories to be saved.
+There is a subfolder `image` for each story. oneHtmlSite|false or true|Should one HTML page be created per chapter (`false`) or should all chapters be saved in a shared HTML page (`true`) htmlSiteOverride|false or true|If, when saving the HTML page, it is determined that this page already exists, this option determines whether the existing page is overwritten. recursionlimit|1500|The pages at chyoa are recursively structured, and in Python there is a default value for the recursion depth.
+The default value can be adjusted here if necessary. createEpub|true or false|Enable compilation of the downloaded story into a proper EPUB e-book file (complete with nested table of contents and inline images). login|user/password|You can store your login information here. urls|...|List of URLs of the stories to be saved.